Material Science Advances Improve Power Supply Design and Performance

 RECOM Takes Advantage of Material Science Advances

-RECOM products take full advantage of upgrades as these material science advancements meet our demanding quality standards and make their way into volume production.
-Many of the improvements in this area might not be obvious to the customer, manifesting themselves as improvements in efficiency, an extended temperature range, or an increase in reliability.
+RECOM products take full advantage of these material science advancements as they align with our stringent quality standards and are incorporated into volume production.
+Many of these improvements may not be immediately noticeable to the customer but result in higher efficiency, extended temperature operation, and greater reliability.

-The new RKK, for example, is an upgrade to the popular existing RKE/RFMM series, a 1W unregulated, isolated, SIP-7 DC/DC.
-The RKK boasts improved magnetics with a planar transformer and now has lower EMI, operation to 105°C with no derating, longer lifetime figure, and higher efficiency which is maintained to light loads.
-Elimination of potting saves cost and weight, nearly halving to just 1.7g, adding to its ‘green’ credentials.
+The new RKK series, for example, is an upgrade to the existing RKE/RFMM series, a 1W unregulated, isolated, SIP-7 DC/DC.
+The RKK features improved magnetics with a planar transformer, lower EMI, operation up to 105°C with no derating, an extended lifetime, and higher efficiency that remains stable at light loads.
+The elimination of potting reduces cost and weight, nearly halving it to just 1.7g, adding to its ‘green’ credentials.
 An additional new series, RYK, has a fully linear-regulated output with similar enhancements.

 Conclusion

 Incorporating these advanced materials into power supply design contributes to improvements in efficiency, reliability, miniaturization, and sustainability.
-RECOM designers are constantly evaluating new components that employ new materials and adding them to our designs as appropriate.
+RECOM engineers are constantly evaluating new components that employ these materials and integrating them into our designs where beneficial.

 Applications